 Supervision of financial management

 The Inspectorate’s supervision of financial management is an integral part of the supervision of educational quality.
-This means that we examine the financial management of every governing body in primary and secondary education (including intermediate vocational education).
+This means that we examine the financial management of every governing body in primary and secondary education and vocational education.

 We assess continuity and legality annually (if the governing body receives a four yearly governing body inspection we inspect this as part of the whole inspection.
 In other years we assess them separately).
 Effectiveness is only assessed during four yearly inspections of governing bodies.